New to the Brown computing environment? Then you may find answers to your questions in this list of common inquiries.

 - Can I trust a wireless connection for confidential communications or downloads?

-CIS uses multiple methods to protect the Brown network.
-This includes monitoring for external intruders, scanning hosts on the network for suspicious anomalies and blocking harmful traffic.
-For example, CIS will take action to quarantine devices that impose an exceptional load on a campus service or disrupt centrally-provided services, or will restrict traffic that is known to cause damage to the network or consume too much network capacity, such as file-sharing traffic.
-See the Network Connection Policy for security standards, your responsibities, and protection of the network.
+The Office of Information Technology (OIT) uses multiple methods to protect the Brown network.
+This includes monitoring for malicious behavior and external intruders, scanning hosts on the network for suspicious anomalies, and blocking harmful traffic.
+For example, OIT will take action to quarantine devices that impose an exceptional load on a campus service or disrupt centrally-provided services, or will restrict traffic that is known to cause damage to the network or consume too much network capacity, such as file-sharing traffic.
+See the Network Connection Policy for security standards, your responsibilities, and protection of the network.

 By connecting to the Brown's network, you agree not to cause any of the behaviors listed above which are in violation of policy and you also understand that any computer that does cause problems will be removed from the network until it is once again compliant.